Skip to content →

 District 15

-Community Consolidated School District 15 is the third largest elementary district in Illinois, serving over 12,000 students in grades Pre-K through 8th.
+Community Consolidated School District 15 is the third largest elementary district in Illinois, serving around 12,000 students in grades Pre-K through 8th.
 District 15 serves all or part of seven northwest suburban communities: Palatine, Rolling Meadows, Hoffman Estates, Inverness, South Barrington, Arlington Heights, and Schaumburg.
 The district is located about 35 miles northwest of Chicago, IL.
 The student population is diverse with over 75 languages or dialects spoken in the homes of students.

 District 15 is committed to producing world-class learners by building a connected learning community.
 Schools, teachers, administrators, and support staff work together to ensure that all students enrolled in district schools receive the highest quality of educational opportunities that will not only enable them to meet or exceed state standards, but also will position them for success in future educational and career endeavors.

-There are strong Multi-Tiered Systems of Support (MTSS) in District 15.
+There are strong Muti-Tiered Systems of Support (MTSS) in District 15.
 Positive Behavior Intervention Supports (PBIS) is implemented throughout the district, including at the early childhood and alternative public day school.
-All buildings received recognition for their efforts of mental health and behavioral prevention and intervention services by the Illinois and Midwest PBIS Network.
-The highest recognition status that recognizes schools who show strong implementation of all three tiers, have been awarded to 7 of the district schools.
+All buildings received recognition for their efforts of mental health and behavioral prevention and intervention services by the Midwest PBIS Network.
+The highest recognition status that recognizes schools who show strong implementation of all three tiers, have been awarded to all of the district schools.
 District 15 has been invited to present as an Exemplar to numerous state and national conferences on topics ranging from bully prevention, district-level PBIS growth and sustainability, FBA/BIP, Wraparound Services, and culturally responsive practices.

 Internship Description